Zoetrope Workshop

 Get more details of the moduls and see how you can combine them.

-Click on the image below and open a pdf-file (German).
+Click on the image below and open a pdf-file in German.

 Moduls of the Zoetrope workshop by Thomas Stellmach

-Watch a report by the Bavarian Broadcast TV about the final presentation of the Zoetrope workshop The Spinning History.
+Watch a report by the Bavarian Broadcast TV (in German) about an extraordinary Zoetrope workshop focussing on the history of my hometown Straubing and the final presentation, the so-called The Spinning History.

 Check out several final presentations, so called The Spinning Animation Show, on Vimeo.